"I wish it could all go to HELL!"

-So Mrs. Gravely changed her diet and added BarleyLife® as well as other AIM nutrition to her daily routine.
+So Mrs. Gravely changed her diet and added BarleyLife® to her daily routine.

-Janice Gravely is a UCLA graduate and an international speaker.
+Janice Gravely is a UCLA graduate and international speaker.
 She is author of the book, "Won't Somebody Help Me!", a biography of how she miraculously crash landed, after her husband died at the controls of their airplane - one she did not know how to fly.
-Her testimony was on Paul Harvey, Reader's Digest, Guideposts, and other publications.
+Her story was heard on Paul Harvey and published in Reader's Digest, Guideposts, and numerous other publications.